 Wheels or casters are a good idea, so it's not difficult to move your BBQ around.
 There should be a means of locking them, so the grill stays in place while you're cooking.

 Tool hooks or racks keep things handy, and provide convenient storage.

 If you're going to keep your BBQ grill outside, a fitted cover is a very good idea.

 Many barbecue grills require some assembly, but it's usually minor things, like fitting racks and side tables.

 You can pick up a cheap gas grill for under a hundred bucks.
-They work.
-They might not last very long.
-If that's your budget, we feel you'd be better off investing in a quality charcoal barbecue.
+They work, but they might not last very long.
+If that's your budget, you'd be better off investing in a quality charcoal barbecue.
 You're not really going to benefit from the advantages of gas grilling at that price.

 If you have $300 to $400 to invest, you have a whole world of BBQ delights to choose from.
 Great looking, high-quality grills, with exceptional build quality.
 At this price, it's pretty much a question of putting together your wish list and taking your pick.
 Just about everything you want falls within this price bracket.